jgarcia1599/ARt/README.md

 ## Future Improvements
 As my focus was to learn more about node, I didn't implement a lot of the features artists who use my app would like.
 As such, after this class, I will work to implement the following:

-- A color palatte UI that lets users choosee the color of their brush.
+- A color palatte UI that lets users choose the color of their brush.
 - A more robust backend that lets users know who is in the room.

 If you have any recommendation, please feel free to contact me!